Have you ever wondered how to choose an authentication service provider?

 More realistically, you will probably have to implement a login by-pass mechanism for the application to support load tests.

-Pricing models vary significantly between AaaS providers.
+Pricing models vary significantly between AaaS provider.
 Some providers have incentives for small start-up organizations and have a free or very affordable lowest tier.
 Generally speaking, expect to see a price/user graph like the following:

 Price per user is initially very low (or $0), which is great for small organizations or start-ups with low volumes.
 However, as your user base grows, price/user stays consistent.
 Eventually it will start to decrease after a certain point, because you’ve either reached the highest usage tier or are in a position to negotiate prices.